 Paternity

 • The putative father is the man who is believed to be the father.
 For example, when a man and woman are married, the putative father is the man married to the woman.

-Things can become complicated, however, if the parents are not married, got married after the child was conceived or got divorced after the child was conceived but before the birth.
-Establishing legal and biological paternity of a child has benefits for the father, the mother and the child.
+Things can become complicated, however, if the parents are not married, get married after the child was conceived or got divorced after the child was conceived but before the birth.
+Establishing the legal and biological paternity of a child has benefits for the father, the mother and the child.

+Paternity